PX4/PX4-Devguide/en/tutorials/tutorial_hello_sky.md

 ### Testing the uORB Subscription

-The final step is to start your application as a background process/task.
+The final step is to start your application as a background process/task by typing the following in the nsh shell:

 ```sh
 px4_simple_app &